 There are a lot of posts on social media trying to convince people to ignore the facts about beef.

-These posts are usually well meaning, and often written by people who mean well or are trying to protect their livelihoods…
+These posts are usually well meaning, and often written by people just trying to protect their livelihoods…

 …but they’re often full of common misconceptions.